 The monies they earned while transforming America into a mecca of civilization morally and financially bankrupted the Astors, the way excesses of self-indulgences predictably do.

-As America evolved the crown of “Wealthest Man in America” has changed heads multiple times.
+As America evolved, the crown of “Wealthiest Man in America” has changed heads multiple times.
 After the Astors cash was spent, Standard Oil founder John Rockefeller wore the mantle.
 Tech-titans, Jeff Bezos and Elon Musk wrestle for the title now.
 The challenge for them, as it will always be, is ‘How to bank wealth with wisdom that leads to social reform and does less transactional harm and more good than ‘Astor’ ever could.

 Howe and Cooper end the night at Old South Church in Boston, with a thoughtful spin on ‘Astor’s Place’ in American history.